BlueDrink9/ergodox_EZ_accessories/README.md

 #### Slice notes

 Needs a decent infill, otherwise the walls may snap.
 The limiting factor is layer adhesion, so do what you can when slicing to increase it and you should be fine.
-Unlike the projects is is based off, it minimises thin extensions that I found were very likely to snap.
+Unlike the projects it is based off, it minimises thin extensions that I found were very likely to snap.
+There are still some parts that are likely to snap, but the mount should still work without them.

+I recommend slicing this sideways (so that it kinda looks like a Y from above), so that the parts that stick out are all printed with a single layer in the direction they stick out.
+Otherwise, layer adhesion is the only thing stopping them from snapping, and it isn't likely to be as strong.

 ## Build